 Now, it’s time to start prepping your St. Louis spare ribs.
 Begin by removing the membrane on the back of the ribs.
 However, be sure not to remove the fibrous portion of the membrane, as doing so can loosen up the bones.
 Once properly trimmed, season both sides with a little kosher salt and black pepper.
 Then, simply hang each rack by their third bone, add some small hickory chips, close the lid and begin cooking.

-Finally, remove your glazed pork spare ribs from the cooker once their fully cooked.
+Finally, remove your smoked ribs from the cooker once their fully cooked.
 Then allow them to rest for a bit before digging in!